-EN 7307 Courtly Love and Social Discourse (3)
+EN 7307 Seminar in Medieval Literature (3)

 We will trace the origins of Western romantic love (Gawain and the Green Knight, Le Morte d'Arthur, and others).
 We will contrast how men and women loved in and out of the castles of this Western courtly culture with how they loved in Ovid's Rome (The Art of Love) and in French treatise that explained the rules of courtly love.